johnfn/lab2/README.md

 And then...

-`ghc -o a.out main.hs && ./a.out rects.txt`
+`ghc -o a.out HTree.hs && ./a.out rects.txt`

-## What's not done

-* Tests should be moved into own file.

-## TODO

-* I should clear up the -Wall errors.
-* hlint..?